Paleotempestology: Isotope ratios

 Precipitation in tropical cyclones has a characteristic isotope composition with a depletion of heavy oxygen isotopes; carbon and nitrogen isotope data have also been used to infer tropical cyclone activity.
 Corals can store oxygen isotope ratios which in turn reflect water temperatures, precipitation and evaporation; these in turn can be related to tropical cyclone activity.
 Fish otoliths and bivalves can also store such records, as can trees where the oxygen isotope ratios of precipitation are reflected in the cellulose of trees, and can be inferred with the help of tree rings.
 However, confounding factors like natural variation and soil properties also influence oxygen isotope ratios of tree cellulose.
 For these reasons, only the frequency of storms can be reliably estimated from tree ring isotopic records, not their intensity.
+Other materials that can preserve such isotopic evidence include peat.

 Speleothems, deposits formed in caves through the dissolution and redeposition of dolomite and limestone, can store isotope signatures associated with tropical cyclones, especially in fast growing speleothems, areas with thin soils and speleothems which have undergone little alteration.
 Such deposits have a high temporal resolution, and are also protected from many confounding factors although the extraction of annual layers has become possible only recently, with a two-week resolution (two separate layers correlated to two hurricanes that struck two weeks apart) achieved in one case.
 However, the suitability of speleothems depends on the characteristics of the cave they are found in; caves that flood frequently may have their speleothems eroded or otherwise damaged, for example, making them less suitable for paleotempestology research.
-Caves where speleothems form mainly during the offseason are also likely to miss tropical cyclones.
+Caves where speleothems form mainly during the offseason are also likely to miss tropical cyclones, and distinguishing between a tropical cyclone and precipitation events not linked to tropical cyclones can be difficult.
 Very old records can be obtained from oxygen isotope ratios in rocks.